Covarrubias, Spain

 Covarrubias is a village and municipality in the province of Burgos in the Spanish autonomous community of Castile and León.

-It has 640 inhabitants, and it is near to Mecerreyes, Cubillo del Campo and Hortigüela.
+It has 640 inhabitants.

-Covarrubias is situated in the valley of the river Arlanza, which is extensively wooded with among other species Spanish Juniper.
-Part of the area belonging to the municipality is included within a Special Protection Area for bird-life such as vultures.
+Covarrubias is situated near to Mecerreyes, Cubillo del Campo and Hortigüela in the valley of the river Arlanza, which is extensively wooded with among other species Spanish juniper.
+Part of the area belonging to the municipality is included within a Special Protection Area for birds such as vultures.
+The river is used for swimming and canoeing.

-The village itself was declared a Conjunto Histórico-Artístico, a type of conservation area, in 1965.
-Covarrubias and Tønsberg in Norway have entered a friendship agreement as the result of a medieval connection with Christina of Norway, Infanta of Castile.